Section 4 – Health, Seniors and Caregivers

 Tax Credit for Caregivers – Quebec

-Since 2020, the tax credit for informal caregivers is replaced by the tax credit for caregivers.
-This new refundable tax credit comprises two components and is provided for an individual who, as the case may be:
+The tax credit for informal caregivers comprises two components.
+This refundable tax credit is provided for an individual who, as the case may be:

 - Takes care of an eligible person at least 18 years of age who has a severe and prolonged impairment and needs help to perform a basic activity of daily living (component 1);